neume-network/documents/social-architecture.md

 interest-bearing effects for its contributors so as to ensure proper individual incentivization for everyone helping to build the neume network.

+## Identity

+The neume network is a set of equal peers that align and coordinate around an open set of evolving problems.
+Despite neume contributors acting in cohesion or highly aligned, as neume peers we acknowledge this to be a temporary artifact subject to evolutionary change.
+There is no final state and no one authoritative vision or roadmap for neume.
+There are problems and change sets addressing these as solutions.
+Individual cohesive groups may agree on internal development timelines, roadmaps or visions - but within the neume network institution no such things exist.

+## Funding

+Individuals and cohesive groups develop neume towards funding-specific goals.
+The terms of funding or these goals are as of now outside of this document's scope.

 ## Contributing

 Contributing to the neume network shall be doable and rewarding.
 The neume